markussandin1/Newsdeck/DEPLOYMENT.md

 For deployment issues:
 - Check Vercel deployment logs
-- Use the `/test-persistence` endpoint to diagnose database connectivity
+- Use the admin dashboard to confirm data writes and reads
 - Review the browser console for client-side errors